-There is quite a bit of research trying to characterize and model cutting forces in wood, that said these models are usually highly complicated (4+ variables) and use settings/tools that are not common to the benchtop CNC market (>0.5" bits at 4000+mm/s).
+Moving to an empirical approach, there is quite a bit of research trying to characterize and model cutting forces in wood, that said these models are usually highly complicated (4+ variables) and use settings/tools that are not common to the benchtop CNC market (>0.5" bits at 4000+mm/s).
 An example of 3 papers below.